boldflight/BibleConverter/test_EPUB/output/matt.md

 ### Anger and Murder

-[21] “You have heard that it was said to an older generation, ‘Do not murder,’ and ‘whoever murders will be subjected to judgment.’
+[21] “You have heard that it was said to an older generation, ‘**_Do not murder_**,’ and ‘whoever murders will be subjected to judgment.’
 [22] But I say to you that anyone who is angry with a brother will be subjected to judgment.
 And whoever insults a brother will be brought before the council, and whoever says ‘Fool’ will be sent to fiery hell.
 [23] So then, if you bring your gift to the altar and there you remember that your brother has something against you, [24] leave your gift there in front of the altar.
 First go and be reconciled to your brother and then come and present your gift.